Hypnotherapy eating Disorders

 What is an eating disorder?

-Eating is something everybody has to do to remain alive, but for some the relationship with food becomes complicated.
+Hypnotherapy Eating Disorders – Eating is something everybody has to do to remain alive, but for some the relationship with food becomes complicated.
 Some people may develop strange and unusual eating habits or become emotionally dependant on food, for example.
 This is commonly referred to as ‘disordered eating’.

-An eating disorder can often be linked to depression, anxiety and low self-esteem, eating disorders are incredibly harmful both psychologically and physically.
+Hypnotherapy Eating Disorders – An eating disorder can often be linked to depression, anxiety and low self-esteem, eating disorders are incredibly harmful both psychologically and physically.
 Eating disorders affect people of all ages, genders and backgrounds.
 Research has shown that they are more common in young women, however more and more cases of older women and men with eating disorders are emerging.

-Types of Eating Dissorder
+Types of Eating Disorder

-There are several different types of eating disorders, however the most common are:
+There are several different types of eating disorders.
+However, the most common are:

 - binge eating disorder.